-(2) Mr. Jacobs was appointed to the Board of Directors effective November 2022.
+(2) Ms. Saunders' tenure on the Board of Directors concluded in May 2023.

 The Compensation Committee considered the comparator group data and applied a modifying factor to the median director compensation of the Russell 3000 Consumer Staples Index to more accurately reflect the Company's context.

-The Compensation Committee considered a number of alternatives but determined not to recommend amending director compensation.
-Director compensation approved by the Board in 2018 remains as follows:
+The Compensation Committee considered a number of alternatives and determined to recommend amending Director compensation so that all Directors are paid in US dollars for the cash component of their retainer.
+Director compensation approved by the Board in 2023, with an effective date of January 1, 2024, is as follows: